zairacodes/nc-news/README.md

 ## Overview

-Northcoders News is a social news aggregation, web content rating and discussion website.
-Articles are categorised into topics, with each article featuring user-curated ratings through upvotes and downvotes.
-Users can log in and out, as well as add and delete comments on articles.
-Additionally, users can sort articles by date created, number of comments and number of votes, with options to toggle between ascending and descending order.
+NC News is a hub for article readers where users can log in, comment and vote on articles.
+Readers can filter articles by topic and sort them by creation date, number of comments or votes, in ascending or descending order.

+## Tech Stack

+- **Frontend**: HTML, CSS, React
+- **Build Tool**: Vite
+- **HTTP Requests**: Axios
+- **Deployment**: Netlify

 ## Getting Started